LostRat/breadcrumb-plus-osm/README.md

 You can download the powell_butte.gpx file containing several tracks.

 Download and install the free GPXSee app.
-Drap the gpx file over the GPXSee app window and you will see that it correctly displays distinct tracks. <https://github.com/tumic0/GPXSee>
+Drag the gpx file over the GPXSee app window and you will see that it correctly displays distinct tracks. <https://github.com/tumic0/GPXSee>

 This is not what happens, for example, when loading the same as a path in the COROS app for use with their APEX watch.
 Discontiguous tracks get connected as if they were one, and falsely show line connecting them.
 I hope that this can change in the future.
 That is the point of this repo.